black77dragon/DragonShield/new_features.md

 ## Backlog

+- [ ] [changes] **[DS-062] Design Issue: DatabaseManager Mixing Persistence and UI State**
+    Why: Database connection logic, domain queries, and UI/table preferences live in the same type, which creates tight coupling and makes testing and maintenance harder.
+    What: Split into a focused DB connection/repository layer plus a separate settings/preferences store; move UI table preferences out of `DatabaseManager` and update call sites to use the new services.

+- [ ] [changes] **[DS-063] Design Issue: Multiple DatabaseManager Instances Across the App**
+    Why: Views and services instantiate their own `DatabaseManager`, leading to multiple SQLite connections, duplicated state, and inconsistent configuration.
+    What: Introduce a single shared `DatabaseManager` (DI container or root `EnvironmentObject`), remove direct instantiation in views/services, and pass dependencies explicitly.

+- [ ] [changes] **[DS-064] Design Issue: Duplicated macOS/iOS Data Access Logic**
+    Why: The same queries and models are duplicated in platform-specific `DatabaseManager` extensions, increasing maintenance cost and risk of platform drift.
+    What: Extract shared data-access code into a common module used by both macOS and iOS targets, and eliminate duplicated model/query definitions.

+- [ ] [bugs] **[DS-061] Portfolio Risk Drops Options**
+    Why: In portfolios that hold options, the Risk tab ignores them because `PortfolioValuationService.snapshot` only pulls instruments listed in `PortfolioThemeAsset`, while the importer stores options solely in `PositionReports` and never links them into the theme assets table—so options never enter the risk snapshot and are missing from the contributions list.
+    What: Include option positions in portfolio risk calculations by sourcing holdings from `PositionReports` (or auto-linking imported options into `PortfolioThemeAsset`) so they appear in the Risk tab with correct value, SRI/liquidity, and weighting; add safeguards to avoid filtering out derivatives or other non-target holdings.

 - [ ] [new_features] **[DS-033] Risk Engine Fallbacks & Flags**
     Why: Ensure robust risk classification even when data is missing or stale, and surface quality signals to users.
     What: Implement PRIIPs-style volatility fallback bucketing when mapping is missing; mark profiles using fallbacks and expose unmapped/stale flags (`recalc_due_at`, missing inputs) in the Risk Report, Maintenance GUI, and instrument detail; default conservative values when data is absent (e.g., SRI 5, liquidity Restricted).